Roth Retirement Accounts and the Biden Tax Plan

 What is the difference?
 The main difference is in when you pay taxes on the retirement money.
 With the conventional accounts, you deposit money pre-tax.
 You get to put off paying taxes on the money until you withdraw it in retirement.
 A Roth account is the opposite in that you deposit after tax dollars.
 You pay taxes on the money you put into the account, but then you do not have to pay income taxes when you withdraw in retirement.

 The decision to take the Roth approach is based mostly on the fact that you expect income tax rates in the future to be higher than they are now.
-This is especially true if you expect to see higher tax brackets penalized with higher rates in the future due to the “wealthy should pay their fair share” approach.
+This is especially true if you expect to see higher tax brackets penalized with higher rates in the future due to the “well off should pay their fair share” approach.

 Biden’s Tax Plan